-The Open University in Scotland provides supported open learning to students across the length and breadth of the country.
+The Open University in Scotland provides supported open learning to over 21,000 students across the country.
 Our flexible programmes and wide range of qualifications enable learners to choose a study route that best suits them.
 Meet some of our students and alumni below.